Path-Variable/onvif-cam-poll/README.md

 After that we can use the compiled native executable.
 Example:

-    ./motion-poll http://my-camera-url:1234 admin nimda garden https://hooks.slack.com/my-fake-webook
+    ./motion-poll my-camera-url:1234 admin nimda garden https://hooks.slack.com/my-fake-webook 30 xoxb-slack-bot-token slack-channel-id

-With this command the script will keep running continuosly and polling the camera.
+With this command the script will keep running continuously and polling the camera.
 After it finds a motion event, it will post to the slack url specified and identify the camera as "garden".

 ## set-time